-Solution 8: Install latest updates
+Solution 8: Install the latest updates

-When your File Explorer crashes, you can fix it by just installing the latest updates!
+When your File Explorer crashes, you can fix it by installing the latest updates!
 Although Windows automatically downloads the recent updates sometimes, you might miss the important one!
-To manually check for updates, follow the below-mentioned points:
+To manually check for updates, certainly, follow the below-mentioned points:

 • Firstly, open “Settings app” and go to the “update and security” section.